Minor Calvo: Some figures of the trial

-On December 18, 2007, father Minor was sentenced to 15 years in prison for fraud in relation to the Catholic station Radio Maria de Guadalupe, but was acquitted of involvement in the murder of Parmenio Medina.
-Moreover, Omar Chavez was sentenced to 35 years in prison for the murder of Medina and 12 for fraud in relation to Radio Maria de Guadalupe, while another defendant was sentenced to 30 years for murder.
-In total, the 9 accused, 6 were acquitted and 3 convicted, which had generated much controversy in the country.
+On 18 December 2007, father Minor was sentenced to 15 years in prison for fraud in relation to the Catholic station Radio Maria de Guadalupe, but was acquitted of involvement in the murder of Parmenio Medina.
+Moreover, Omar Chávez was sentenced to 35 years in prison for the murder of Medina and 12 for fraud in relation to Radio Maria de Guadalupe, while another defendant was sentenced to 30 years for murder.
+In total, of the 9 accused, 6 were acquitted and 3 convicted, which had generated much controversy in the country.